ropensci/rnoaa/cran-comments.md

 -----

-This version fixes problems with the gefs functions that arose from CRAN check failures and files left on disk as reported by CRAN maintainers.
+This version fixes problems with the gefs functions that arose from CRAN check failures: gefs functions have been removed for now while they are overhauled.

 Thanks!
 Scott Chamberlain